joshbegley/nyt-latest/README.md

 `Belief is hard to capture.
 It’s interior, personal.
 It’s a challenge to translate the ineffable into words or photos — but the Hungarian photographer does it anyway.`\
 https://www.nytimes.com/2026/08/02/briefing/the-surreal-sublime-worlds-of-szilveszter-mako.html

-**Can Democratic Socialists Agree on Anything?
-They Say That’s Not the Point.**\
+**‘Comradely’ Talks and a ‘Deer Leader’ Mascot: Scenes From the D.S.A.
+Summit**\
-`At a national summit of the Democratic Socialists of America, nervous energy and a sprawling tableau of sometimes-competing interests were on display.`\
+`At a national meeting of the Democratic Socialists of America, nervous energy and a sprawling tableau of sometimes-competing interests were on display.`\
 https://www.nytimes.com/2026/08/02/us/politics/democratic-socialists-america-convention.html

 **Corrections: Aug.
 2, 2026**\